DeepLearningClub/1stDeepLearningSeminar/README.md

 * [code, ipython notebook](https://github.com/imodpasteur/mnist-deep-learning-tutorial/blob/master/KerasMNIST.ipynb)
 * [code, kaggle kernel](https://www.kaggle.com/weiouyang/d/weiouyang/test-dataset/keras-mnist)

-Note: If you download the ipython notebook code, you will need to install keras on your own comupter, and setup everything yourself.
+Note: If you download the ipython notebook code, you will need to install Keras on your own comupter, and setup everything yourself.

-For a quick test, you can use sign up on kaggle and fork the kaggle kernel, and use it without any local installation.
+For a quick test, you can sign up on kaggle and fork the kaggle kernel, and use it without any local installation.

 ## Analyzing CRISPR Screen Data using Neural Networks
 David Bikard, Synthetic Biology Group